ZJU-FAST-Lab/ego-planner/README.md

 source devel/setup.bash
 roslaunch ego_planner simple_run.launch
 ```
-If your link to github is slow, I recommend you to try the gitee repository [https://gitee.com/iszhouxin/ego_planner](https://gitee.com/iszhouxin/ego_planner).
+If your network to github is slow, We recommend you to try the gitee repository [https://gitee.com/iszhouxin/ego_planner](https://gitee.com/iszhouxin/ego_planner).
 They synchronize automatically.

+If you find this work useful or interesting, please kindly give us a star 🌟, thanks!

 # Acknowledgements
 The framework of this repository is based on [Fast-Planner](https://github.com/HKUST-Aerial-Robotics/Fast-Planner) by Zhou Boyu who achieves impressive proformance on quaorotor local planning.